CharlesD353/rp-distribution-fitting/README.md

    varies across the full range (computed for the best-fit distribution)
 4. Expandable explanations of each model

-Set all parameters to their defaults (p=0.01, c=0.0, k=0.0) to recover the risk-neutral expected value.
+Set all parameters to their neutral values (p=0.01, c=0.0, k=0.0) to recover the risk-neutral expected value.
 Increasing any parameter makes the model more conservative (lower expected value for right-skewed distributions).

 The formal models can also be used programmatically: